-The following elements of the VMOLA Bill are strongly supported as they are a step to help reduce excessive clearing in Queensland:
+I strongly support the following elements of the VMOLA Bill as it is clear they are designed to help reduce excessive clearing in Queensland:

-- Removal of the ability to obtain permits for high value agriculture and high value irrigated agriculture.
-The Statewide Landcover and Trees Study found that 10% of mature bushland clearing from 2013-2016 happened under these permit types, with generally insufficient verification that the land was high value agricultural land, was needed for agriculture, and was actually utilised for the agricultural activity applied for; (see clause 16) - 2.
-Reintroduction of the requirement to obtain Riverine Protection Permits to better regulate damaging clearing in watercourses (see clauses 51 and 52); - 3.
-Phasing out existing Area Management Plans which have allowed significant clearing under lower regulation across Queensland; (see clause 14) - 4.
-Extended protections of regrowth vegetation near watercourses across Great Barrier Reef catchments, to reduce damaging runoff, including Eastern Cape York, Fitzroy and Burnett-Mary catchments which were not protected under the VM Act currently. (see clauses 133 and 38)
+- A. Removal of the ability to obtain permits for high value agriculture and high value irrigated agriculture.
+The Statewide Landcover and Trees Study found that 10% of mature bushland clearing from 2013-2016 happened under these permit types, with generally insufficient verification that the land was high value agricultural land, was needed for agriculture, and was actually utilised for the agricultural activity applied for; (see clause 16) - B. Reintroduction of the requirement to obtain Riverine Protection Permits to better regulate damaging clearing in watercourses (see clauses 51 and 52); - C. Phasing out existing Area Management Plans which have allowed significant clearing under lower regulation across Queensland; (see clause 14) - D. Extended protections of regrowth vegetation near watercourses across Great Barrier Reef catchments, to reduce damaging runoff, including Eastern Cape York, Fitzroy and Burnett-Mary catchments which were not protected under the VM Act as it stands today. (see clauses 133 and 38)

-I generally support the following amendments, however it is essential that they are strengthened by our proposed amendments to truly reduce excessive clearing of wildlife habitat, impacts to the Great Barrier Reef and climate change emissions:
+I support the following amendments but these clauses need to be strengthened to truly reduce excessive clearing and its impacts on wildlife habitat, runoffs to the Great Barrier Reef, and climate change emissions: